 Overview and Definition

-Composting is a natural process that turns organic materials into a wonderful conditioner for your soil.
-As an organic-matter resource, compost has the unique ability to improve the chemical, physical, and biological characteristics of soils or growing media.
+Composting is a natural process that turns organic materials into a conditioner for soil.
+As an organic-matter resource, compost has the unique ability to improve the chemical, physical, and biological characteristics of soils.

 Compost is produced through the activity of aerobic (oxygen requiring) microorganisms.
 These microbes require oxygen, moisture, and food in order to grow and multiply.
 When these factors are maintained at optimal levels, the natural decomposition process is greatly accelerated.
 The microbes generate heat, water vapor, and carbon dioxide as they transform raw materials into a stable soil conditioner.